oracle-livelabs/database/sharding/raft23ai/prepare-setup/prepare-setup.md

 If you selected the **Green Button** for this workshop and still have an active reservation, you can also rate by going to My Reservations -> Launch Workshop.

 ## Acknowledgements
-* **Author** - Deeksha Sehgal, Oracle Database Sharding Product Management, Senior Product Manager
+* **Author** - Deeksha Sehgal, Oracle Globally Distributed Database, Product Management, Senior Product Manager
-* **Contributors** - Pankaj Chandiramani, Shefali Bhargava, Param Saini, Jyoti Verma
+* **Contributors** - Pankaj Chandiramani, Shefali Bhargava, Jyoti Verma
-* **Last Updated By/Date** - Deeksha Sehgal, Oracle Database Sharding Product Management, Senior Product Manager, July 2023
+* **Last Updated By/Date** - Deeksha Sehgal, Oracle Globally Distributed Database, Product Management, Senior Product Manager, May 2024